Around 60% of companies now operate a hybrid working model.

 Juggling work and personal life is complicated.
 Amongst challenging commutes and repetitive work structures, it’s hard for workers to find time to recharge their batteries and pursue personal interests.

-By introducing a hybrid model, your employees will benefit from improved mental health and a healthier work-life balance than a full-time position in a physical office.
+By introducing a hybrid model, your employees may benefit from improved mental health and a healthier work-life balance than a full-time position in a physical office.

 Increased productivity